AltGr/opam-wiki/FAQ.md

 If you want the bleeding edge version of a stable package, you can even do `opam pin <package> git://foo/bar`.

 Quite the swiss-army knife, but each of those scenarios has come in useful at one point or another, particularly when hacking on Mirage which requires rebuilding lots of forward dependencies if (e.g.) a network driver library is being modified.

+***
+#### Where do I report Bugs, Issues and Feature Requests?

+Bug reports and feature requests for the OPAM tool should be reported on [OPAM's issue-tracker](https://github.com/OCamlPro/opam/issues).
+Packaging issues or requests for a new package can be reported on the [official repository's issue-tracker](https://github.com/OCamlPro/opam-repository/issues).

+General queries for both the tool and the packages can be addressed on the [OCaml-platform mailing-list](http://lists.ocaml.org/listinfo/platform) and insights and evolution of OPAM internals can discussed on the [OPAM-devel mailing-list](http://lists.ocaml.org/listinfo/opam-devel).